JosefGav/Turn-based-Combat/README.md

 Due to limitations of the IDE:
 - The entire game is written in **a single file**.
 - All images are pulled from the internet at runtime — if they're removed from the source, the game may fail to load properly.
-- You can try the game here:
+- You can try the game here (fullscreen button in top right corner):
   🔗 [Play the Game](https://academy.cs.cmu.edu/sharing/cyanCow5780)
   ⚠️ *Note: This link may not always function due to external image dependencies.*